 - Print Invitations – and maybe stationery – from a quality online printer.
-(All my invitations are available professionally printed through the OandD Etsy shop or Oodles and Doodles).
+(All my invitations are available professionally printed through the OandD Etsy shop.
 This frees up your time from having to cut them all out and purchase envelopes.
 More importantly, though, the quality will be far superior.
 The cards will be thick and you can print double-sided (depending on the vendor).

 - All Other Decorative Items: Print from a decent home color printer or take them to an office supply store to print on heavy white card stock (100 lb) or more.
 A few tips: For home printing, be sure to set your printer to “Actual Size.”
 For office supply stores: If you bring in your own card stock, they generally give you a large per page discount.

 - Chalkboard Signs: There are a lot of ways to print these.
 All chalkboard posters are available printed and mounted on heavy matboard.
 You can also print yourself from any office supply store.

 Now On To More Printing Details: Printing Invitations